 Unlawful Possession of a Firearm can either result in a third degree felony or a Class A misdemeanor, depending on circumstances and past record.

-Finally, according to Texas Penal Code 46.05, it is illegal to possess, manufacture, transport, repair or sell an explosive weapon, machine gun, short-barrel firearm or a firearm silencer.
+Finally, according to Texas Penal Code 46.05, it is illegal to possess, manufacture, transport, repair or sell an explosive weapon, machine gun, short-barrel firearm, an improvised explosive device or a firearm silencer.
 A short-barrel firearm is defined as a rifle with a barrel less than 16 inches or a shotgun with a barrel of less than 18 inches or either weapon with an overall length of less than 26 inches.

 Possessing a Prohibited Weapon is a third degree felony with punishment of up to 10 years in prison and a fine of up to $10,000.